orbbec/pyKinectAzure/README.md

 ## Prerequisites
 * [Orbbec SDK K4a Wrapper](/orbbecK4aWrapper/readme.md): Replace the corresponding libraries of Azure Kinect Sensor SDK with the libraries in the K4a Wrapper directory.
-  To use the SDK, refer to the installation instructions [here](https://github.com/microsoft/Azure-Kinect-Sensor-SDK).
 * **ctypes**: required to read the library.
 * **numpy**: required for the matrix calculations
 * **opencv-python**: Required for the image transformations and visualization.